Naresh Bedi: Awards and recognitions

 Naresh Bedi is a recipient of the Earth Watch Award of National Geographic Society and Eastman Kodak Award.
 He received the Wildscreen Panda Award, popularly known as the Green Oscars, in 1984, for his cinematography for the documentary, The Ganges Gharial, the first Asian to receive the award.
-In 1987, two of his films, Saving The Tiger and Man-Eating Tiger, won nominations, though unsuccessfully, for the British Academy Film Awards, making him the first Indian to receive a nomination for British Academy of Film and Television Arts awards.
+In 1987, two of his films, Saving The Tiger and Man-Eating Tiger, won nominations, though unsuccessfully, for the British Academy Film Awards, making him the first Indian to receive a wildlife film nomination in the British Academy of Film and Television Arts awards.
 He was awarded the Prithvi Ratna Award by the Centre for Media Studies and United Nations Environment Programme in 2005.
 Cherub of the Mist, the first film on the conservation of red panda, received 15 awards including three Classic Telly Awards, Wild Screen Panda Award, International Wildlife Film Festival Award, Wildlife Asia Award and International Wild Track Africa award.
 He has also won the Whale Award at the Wildlife Asia Film Festival, Singapore for his contribution to wildlife films.
 The Government of India awarded him the civilian honour of Padma Shri in 2015.